Skip to content

 4.4.
 Tonal phrases

-A tonal phrase is a maximal domain for tonal processes consisting of two or more than two prosodic words.3 A tonal phrase in an individual language should be defined in syntactical terms.
+A tonal phrase is a maximal domain for tonal processes consisting of two or more prosodic words.[4]
+A tonal phrase in an individual language should be defined in syntactical terms.
 Are there tonal phrases in your language?
 If they exist, which syntactic constructions represent tonal phrases?
 Which tonal processes occur in the tonal phrases?

 5. Stress and tone; culminativity; prominence; obligatoriness